Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/intellisense.md

 ![XSD IntelliSense](img/xsd-intellisense.png)

 :::note
-It should be familiar to you, since this is standard for any schema-based XML that you edit with the regular Visual Studio editor.
+It should be familiar to you since this is standard for any schema-based XML that you edit with the regular Visual Studio editor.
 :::

 :::tip